-Far from being limited to working in the courts, court reporters now also find a wealth of professional opportunities in the fields of closed and real-time captioning services, webcasting, and Communications Access Realtime (CART) reporting.
+- You may work in the courts, or consider a wealth of opportunities in closed and real-time captioning services, webcasting, and Communications Access Realtime (CART) reporting.

 What You'll Learn

 Mid-State’s Court Reporting program trains students to create word-for-word transcriptions at trials, depositions, and other legal proceedings.
 The program emphasizes speed, accuracy, and confidentiality.